The Freeness Problem for Automaton Semigroups

 and, by \autoref{lem:relationIsCompatible}, also that both sides are $R$-equivalent.
 Since $\bm{p}$ and $\bm{q}$ are compatible, we have $\lambda_R^{|\bm{p}_\mu|_R} =_R \lambda_R^{|\bm{q}_\mu|_R}$ for all $0 \leq \mu \leq s = t$.
 Combining this with the cancellativity of $R^*$, we obtain $\varphi(\bm{i}) =_R \psi(\bm{i})$ and, thus, that $\bm{i}$ is a solution for the \DecProblem{PCP} instance. \end{proof}

 We have now basically shown that the \DecProblem{PCP} instance has a solution if the semigroup generated by $\mathcal{T}$ is not free.
 However, we have shown even more, which we will state in \autoref{prop:equivalences}.
-For one part of this statement, however, we will first look at another consequence of \autoref{lem:relationIsCompatible}, namely that the semigroup $\mathscr{S}(\mathcal{T})$ has a length function. \begin{proposition} Mapping $\hat{r}$ to $|\hat{r}|_R$ for every $\hat{r} \in \hat{R}$ and $\#_x$ to $1$ for $x \in \{ 1, 2 \}$ induces a well-defined proper length function of $\mathscr{M}(\mathcal{T})$ (and, thus, a well-defined length function of $\mathscr{S}(\mathcal{T})$). \end{proposition} \begin{proof} Consider two state sequences $\bm{p}, \bm{q} \in Q^*$ with $\bm{p} =_{\mathcal{T}} \bm{q}$ and let $m$ and $n$ be the lengths (seen as natural numbers) they get mapped to, respectively.
+For one part of this statement, however, we will first look at another consequence of \autoref{lem:relationIsCompatible}, namely that the semigroup $\mathscr{S}(\mathcal{T})$ has a length function. \begin{proposition} The function

+induces a well-defined proper length function of $\mathscr{M}(\mathcal{T})$ (and, thus, a well-defined length function of $\mathscr{S}(\mathcal{T})$). \end{proposition} \begin{proof} Consider two state sequences $\bm{p}, \bm{q} \in Q^*$ with $\bm{p} =_{\mathcal{T}} \bm{q}$ and let $m$ and $n$ be the lengths they get mapped to, respectively.
 We have to show $m = n$.
 By \autoref{lem:relationIsCompatible}, we have that $\bm{p}$ and $\bm{q}$ are compatible and we may factorize them in the same way as in \autoref{def:compatible}.
 Then, we have